 As a Language Arts tutor helping students prepare for and improve their scores on high-stakes tests such as the ACT and SAT, there are a strategies, study methods, tricks, and of course, loads of practice that I prescribe.
 Oftentimes, a student who's perfectly capable of getting a good score on these tests may lose out on precious points because of seemingly trivial oversights.
 Below are a few easy-to-implement steps that can safeguard a student's best score from being needlessly lowered: - Be regular in putting in study time. erratic and sporadic bursts of studying, followed by a lull, cause you to 'unlearn' important strategies that you may have picked up in the course of your studies.
 Put in regular hours of study to ensure that all the skills you learn are reinforced and become second nature to you. - Box it: loose sheets of paper, vocabulary words scribbled on random notepads, and textbooks strewn everywhere - having your study materials... read more

 Lexile and You Does it seem like you are always hearing that word?
 Your child is below his or her Lexile?
 They need to be at a 540 or at a 1080?
 What exactly is a Lexile and how can you make it work for you?
 Lexile is a reading meta-matrix that actually takes reading material and assigns it "value".
 The "value" is referred to as its Lexile score or simply as its Lexile.
 It is simply a numerical device for charting reading material.
 As with all reading values, there are anticipated levels each student will reach at each grade.
 You will hear them referred to as benchmarks.
 They also have other names and phrases teachers use, though.
 Perhaps you have heard expressions like 'just right books', or 'on level', or 'on grade level'.
 These are all used to refer to books meeting Lexile expectations.
 Not all books are created equal in the Lexile system.
-Higher value is awarded to non-fiction, to books that require reader stamina (longer books) and books that deal with... read more
+Higher value is awarded... read more

 Did you take the SAT on Saturday?
 Are you freaking out about how confusing it was, and feeling like you had no idea what you were doing?
 Never fear; many people take the SAT's multiple times, and if you get a little tutoring help in between (from yours truly) you can radically improve your score on the second go-around.
 Here's the remaining test dates for the 2013-2014 school year: November 2 December 7 January 25 March 8 May 3 June 7 I recommend you start studying for the SAT at least one month in advance, longer if you plan on going it without a tutor.
 If you'd like to work with me for the November or December test cycle, send me an email ASAP.
 The sooner we can get to work, the higher your scores will be!